GamerBoomLabs/Curation-Market/README.md

-# GamerBoom: The Web3 Portal for Onboarding Billions of Gamers
+# GamerBoom: The Web3 Portal for Onboarding Billions of Real Gamers
 GamerBoom is a Web3 gaming portal built on popular Web2 games like League of Legends.
 It helps gamers tokenize their intrinsic value, offering a seamless gaming experience with diverse Web3 features, including decentralization, trustlessness, crypto incentives, etc.

 Official Links: